Ekkehard-Schulze/indoor-climate-logger/README.md

   is present, it will override the settings in the head of _indoor-climate-logger.py_.

   **you may like to use**
-  - The script _switch_RPiPico_to_USB_read_log_mode.py_ runs in CPython and renames _boot.py_ to boot.bak on the microcontroller, when plugged to a USB port, even when the controller's filesystem is mounted read-only.
+  - The script _switch_RPiPico_to_USB_read_log_mode.py_ runs in CPython on the PC and renames _boot.py_ to boot.bak on the microcontroller, when plugged to a USB port, even when the controller's filesystem is mounted read-only.
 After a reset of the microcontroller, the files system is mounted read only for the controller, and now log data can be copied to the PC.
 This is required, WiFi is not available or not activated.
-For convenience, this script may be located on the controller, however it also functions when located on the PC.
+For convenience, this script may be located on the controller, however it must be run with the PC's CPython interpreter.

   - The script _switch_RPiPico_to_write_log_mode.py_ runs in CPython and renames _boot.bak_ to _boot.py_.
 For the convenience of the developer, it also copies _indoor-climate-logger.py_ to _code.py_ and offers to